-Table 1 When contraception can be discontinued Contraceptive method <50 years >50 years FSH levels for confirmation of menopause Non-hormonal contraception If >2 years amenorrhoea, can stop contraception If >1 year amenorrhoea, can stop contraception Not recommended unless between 40 and 45 years with menopausal symptoms or <40 years when the menopause is suspected CHC Continue CHC Stop age 50 years.
+Table 1 When contraception can be discontinued Contraceptive method <50 years >50 years FSH levels for confirmation of menopause Non-hormonal contraception If >2 years amenorrhoea, can stop contraception If >1 year amenorrhoea, can stop contraception Not recommended unless between 40 and 45 years with menopausal symptoms or <40 years when the menopause is suspected СНС Continue CHC Stop age 50 years.
 Alternative options include IMP/POP/LNG-IUS Not accurate Progestogen only contraception Can continue IMP/POP/LNG-IUS 52 mg until 55 years when natural loss of fertility assumed.
-Progestogen-only injectable >50 years: advise to consider an alternative contraceptive method A LNG-IUS 52 mg inserted >45 years for contraception/HMB can remain in situ until 55 years If >50 years and want to stop contraception before 55: ▶ If FSH >30, IMP/POP/LNG-IUS 52 mg can be stopped after 12 months ▶ If FSH <30, continue contraception and recheck FSH 12 months later
+Progestogen-only injectable >50 years: advise to consider an alternative contraceptive method A LNG-IUS 52 mg inserted >45 years for contraception/HMB can remain in situ until 55 years If &gt;50 years and want to stop contraception before 55: If FSH &gt;30, IMP/POP/LNG-IUS 52 mg can be stopped after 12 months If FSH &lt;30, continue contraception and recheck FSH 12 months later

-CHC, combined hormonal contraception; FSH, follicle stimulating hormone; HMB, heavy menstrual bleeding; IMP, implant; LNG-IUS, levonorgestrel-releasing intrauterine system; POP, progestogen only pill.
+CHC, combined hormonal contraception; FSH, follicle stimulating hormone; HMB, heavy menstrual bleeding; IMP, implant; LNG-IUS, levonorgestrelreleasing intrauterine system; POP, progestogen only pill.

-Table 2 Management of postm tmenopausal, intermenstrual and postcoital bleeding (adapted from local guidelines) Examination/investigations Routine referral 2-week wait referral PMB (bleeding following 12 months of amenorrhoea) History and general/pelvic examination Undertake an STI screen if indicated Take cervical smear if not up to date If >55 years and not taking HRT If unexpected or prolonged bleeding persists >4 weeks after stopping HRT or while taking tamoxifen Consider 2-week wait pathway for those aged <55 years with PMB not taking HRT IMB/PCB History, in particular use of hormonal contraception Perform general and pelvic examination, pregnancy test, STI screen, cervical screening if indicated Recurrent symptoms/associated pelvic pain±dyspareunia High patient anxiety If <45 years with persistent IMB or in high-risk women (prolonged and irregular cycles >3 months duration, family history of hormone-dependent cancer) If no cause for PCB found If examinations/investigations normal and symptoms persist despite change in hormonal contraception (>3 months): arrange transvaginal scan±referral for endometrial assessment If suspicious lesion seen on cervix, vulva or vagina Pelvic mass felt, not thought to be a fibroid (follow guidelines) If >35 years with PCB, not using hormonal contraception (normal looking cervix) If persistent IMB in women >45 years not using hormone medication (HRT or contraception) All women on tamoxifen with IMB are obese, have diabetes, take tamoxifen, have polycystic ovary syndrome or are nulliparous) (see table 2).
+Table 2 Management of postmenopausal, intermenstrual and postcoital bleeding (adapted from local guidelines) Examination/investigations Routine referral 2-week wait referral PMB (bleeding following 12 months of amenorrhoea) History and general/pelvic examination Undertake an STI screen if indicated Take cervical smear if not up to date If >55 years and not taking HRT If unexpected or prolonged bleeding persists >4 weeks after stopping HRT or while taking tamoxifen Consider 2-week wait pathway for those aged <55 years with PMB not taking HRT IMB/PCB History, in particular use of hormonal contraception Perform general and pelvic examination, pregnancy test, STI screen, cervical screening if indicated Recurrent symptoms/associated pelvic pain±dyspareunia High patient anxiety If <45 years with persistent IMB or in high-risk women (prolonged and irregular cycles >3 months duration, family history of hormone-dependent cancer) If no cause for PCB found If examinations/investigations normal and symptoms persist despite change in hormonal contraception (>3 months): arrange transvaginal scan±referral for endometrial assessment If suspicious lesion seen on cervix, vulva or vagina Pelvic mass felt, not thought to be a fibroid (follow guidelines) If >35 years with PCB, not using hormonal contraception (normal looking cervix) If persistent IMB in women >45 years not using hormone medication (HRT or contraception) All women on tamoxifen with IMB remain on HRT in order to reduce known associated risks such as myocardial infarction or stroke.